kaustuvkaran01/iSQL/README.md

 ## List of all major libraries utilised in the application:

-I tried to use as less libraries as possible so as to make application load faster and code the proper way.
+I tried to use as few libraries as possible to make the application load faster and avoid chaos.

 1. ReactJS:
 2. MaterialUI: For icons and a modal